rnascunha/xerock_web/README.md

 All data can be saved to a file.
 The supported formats are *HTML*, *CSV* and *JSON*.

-The *JSON* format is to be opened at [tools](#tools) > [data viewer](https://rnascunha.github.io/xerock/tools/data_viewer.html).
+The *JSON* format can be opened at [tools](#tools) > [data viewer](https://rnascunha.github.io/xerock/tools/data_viewer.html).
 All data that satisfy the filter is saved.
 All options selected (date/time, payload and select) will be just default configuration at the [data viewer](https://rnascunha.github.io/xerock/tools/data_viewer.html), that can be changed later.

 The *CSV* and *HTML* the data is static and need to be opened/manipulated by a external program.